Saturday, 21 June 2025

 Excitement Shire Style.

 I saw the first two swallows of the season at the bottom end of the Shire today.
 I watched them approach from a southerly direction and settle on somebody’s TV aerial.
-I thought it reasonable to presume, given their southerly approach route, that they were finally making their first landfall after leaving South Africa a few weeks ago.
+I thought it reasonable to presume, given their southerly approach route, that they were finally making their first landfall since leaving South Africa a few weeks ago.
 I said ‘welcome and good luck’ to them as you would.
 Exciting things like that often happen in the Shire.
 Sometimes the adrenalin rush is hard to tolerate, especially if you’re blessed with an underperforming left ventricle.

 The second exciting thing which happened to me was being passed in a motor car by the Lady B. She slowed, smiled, and waved, which is exactly what her mother always does so I suppose it’s an example of learned behaviour.
 I fully expect that one day one or the other will actually stop the car, lower the window, and proclaim: